JuliaLang/julia/doc/src/manual/style-guide.md

 Thus, use `Int` literals when possible, with `Rational{Int}` for literal non-integer numbers, in order to make it easier to use your code.

-## Workarounds for named positional arguments
+## Options for referencing positional arguments by name
-Named positional arguments are not supported in Julia, however, some users may still wish to use a named positional arguments code-style.
+Named positional arguments are not supported in Julia, however, some users may still wish to use a named positional arguments code-style supported by some languages.
+An example of a function, in a different language, supporting named positional arguments and keyword arguments is `f(x,y;z)`, which could then be called by either `f(a,b,z=c)` or with `f(x=a,b=y,z=c)`.
 There are several workarounds that can provide an experience similar to named positionals.
-Consider the `mod` method, which a user might call with the ambiguous variables `a` and `b` in the positional arguments:
+Consider the `mod` method, which a user might call with the variables `a` and `b` in the positional arguments:

 ```julia
 a = 5; b = 2
 mod( a, b )